jembi/openhim-mediator-mapping/docs/docs/endpoints.md

   </TabItem>
   <TabItems value="query">

-  The query parameters for the external requests can be populated from the incoming request's body and query object.
-The query parameters to be added can be specified in the `meta.json` as shown below in config `params.query` object
+  The query or URL parameters for the external requests can be populated from the incoming request's body and query object.
+The parameters to be added can be specified in the `meta.json` as shown below in config `params` object

   ```json
   {